Table of Contents

 Key Takeaways

-Myths and misconceptions about buying life insurance are all too prevalent.
-Some of the most common misconceptions surround buying life insurance past age 50.
-In fact, you may have heard that you don't need it or it's too late to buy — but the truth is far more nuanced.
+Myths about buying life insurance are common, especially after age 50.
+You may have heard you no longer need coverage or that it is too late to buy, but the reality is more nuanced.

 Why Get Life Insurance Over 50?